luisatheodoro/airport-JS/README.md

 ----

 ```
 As an air traffic controller
 To ensure right information
-I want to prevent logging a plane that is alreaded in the airport
+I want to prevent logging a plane that is already in the airport
 ```

 ##### Running this user story on browser console: